zaboople/klonk/TheGURQ.md

 Git has a "revert" command that backs out individual commits by creating *new* commits that reverse them.
 Can you revert a revert?
 Of course!
 All of this just becomes linear history.
 It's an excellent way to bail out of a production failure resulting from your latest brilliant idea, and then set about to fixing the wrong parts of that idea.

-In fact Git allows you to skip over commits and attempt to revert others further back in history (obviously this can cause a "merge conflict").
+In fact Git allows you to skip over commits and attempt to revert others further back in history (obviously this can cause a merge conflict).
 We won't recommend this kind of "skipping" in a text editor because it brings us back to overly complicated features that nobody has time for, and after all: We already have version control software.
 We're just trying to make undo/redo a little better.

 ## Conclusion